NERDStack/nerdstack.github.io/getstarted.md

 Follow the authentication procedure to retrieve the list.
 Note the lowercase name of the region you created your resource group in when you created your DocumentDB.

-Now we're ready to publish to Azure.
+Now we're ready to get Azure App Service set up.
 At the command line, enter:

 ```
 nerd publish
 ```

+Enter the following information when prompted:

 - Skip **Tenant ID** unless you know you need it (necessary for certain types of Azure subscriptions)
 - Enter the **DocumentDB URI** we used earlier.